 Remove all the food if you are going for a month or more.
-At least a day ahead, turn off the water supply to the ice maker.
-When the last load of ice drops, turn off the ice maker.
+If your refrigerator is equipped with an automatic ice maker, at least a day ahead, turn off the water supply to the ice maker.
+When the last load of ice drops, lift the signal arm.